Saksham-13/sahai/posts/psych.md

 ---
-title: On Understanding Mental Health: The Role of a Psychologist and Psychiatrists
+title: On Understanding Mental Health--The Role of a Psychologist and Psychiatrists
 date: '2021-04-15'
 tags: [information,therapy]
 description: A poem about being worth it